COSMOS-3D: Dense Circumnuclear Gas across Black Hole Growth Phases at z ~ 3: Discussion

 \subsection{Dust torus and dense absorbing gas geometry}

 Given the MIRI detections at $\geq10$–$20~\mu$m and the constraints from the photoionization modelling, we tentatively explore the geometry of the AGN-heated dust and the dense absorbing gas.
-In the SED fitting (Figure~\ref{fig:sed}), we include dust components modeled as blackbodies with temperatures of 1500, 400, and 100~K. For \cf, the MIRI fluxes between 10 and 21~$\mu$m are well reproduced by a $\sim1500$~K component, while \cn\ shows a slightly lower hot-dust temperature.
+In the SED fitting (Figure~\ref{fig:sed}), we include dust components modeled as blackbodies with temperatures of 1500~K. For \cf, the MIRI fluxes between 10 and 21~$\mu$m are well reproduced by a $\sim1500$~K component.
 Together with the prominent outflow signatures, these results suggest that \cf\ is experiencing strong AGN feedback associated with rapid SMBH growth.

 The geometry of the dense absorbing gas is likely complex, and our discussion below provides only a simplified estimate.
-Under a single-slab assumption, the absorber thickness is $l = N_{\rm H}/n_{\rm H}$, giving $l \sim 10^{-6}$~pc for \cf\ and $l \sim 10^{-4}$~pc for \cn.
+Under a single-slab assumption, the absorber thickness is $l = N_{\rm H}/n_{\rm H}$, giving $l \sim 1.0\times10^{-7}-6.5\times10^{-6}$~pc for \cf\ and $l \sim 9.5\times10^{-7}-6.0\times10^{-4}$~pc for \cn.
 The distance between the absorber and the ionizing source is estimated using the ionization parameter:

 where $f_{\rm ion}$ and $\langle h\nu_{\rm ion} \rangle$ are determined by the AGN SED \citep{mf87}.
-Using our best-fitting values of $U$, we obtain $r \approx 0.02$~pc for \cf\ and $r \approx 0.04$~pc for \cn.
+Using our best-fitting values of $U$, we obtain $r \sim 0.007-0.027$~pc for \cf\ and $r \sim 0.002-0.037$~pc for \cn.
 Combined with the ionization parameter and density inferred from the CLOUDY modelling, the dense gas in \cf\ likely resides very close to the nucleus with a small covering factor.
 This dense material remains in the line of sight, producing absorption on top of the emission lines even as the system enters a blowout phase.
 For \cn, the absorbing gas probably resides near the outer BLR, tracing multiple outflowing clumps.
 These clouds are strongly heated by the AGN radiation field, which lowers the total hydrogen density and produces a higher ionization parameter.

 Assuming thermal equilibrium, the inner radius of the dusty torus is

 where $\sigma$ is the Stefan--Boltzmann constant and we adopt a dust sublimation temperature of $T = 1500$~K \citep[e.g.,][]{zhang15}, yielding $R_{\rm torus} \approx 1.19$~pc for \cf\ and $R_{\rm torus} \approx 0.54$~pc for \cn.
 Considering the uncertainty in $L_{\rm bol}$ converted from the X-ray $\,2$--$10$~keV luminosity, we also adopt the $L_{\rm bol}$ estimated from the SED fitting described in Section~\ref{sec:sed}.
 This yields $R_{\rm torus} = 0.86$--$1.19$~pc for \cf\ and $0.54$--$0.96$~pc for \cn.
 The absorber thickness and distance are smaller than the torus scale and comparable to the BLR size \citep{juodzbalis24}, implying that the absorbing gas lies at BLR-like radii, shares the BLR kinematics, and is influenced by the obscuration geometry of the hot dust torus.